Opportunity Profile

 UA is one of 18 institutions across the nation chosen for the first-ever investment to accelerate the translation of academic research into solutions with societal and economic impact that grow the nation’s economy.

 Drs.
-Sevgi Gurbuz and Hamed Moftakhari received National Science Foundation CAREER Awards, one of the nation’s most prestigious recognitions of top-performing young scientists.
+Nilesh Kumar, Mizan Rahman, Tibor Szilvasi and Shunqiao Sun received National Science Foundation CAREER Awards, one of the nation’s most prestigious recognitions of top-performing young scientists.

-UA made Forbes’ lists of America's Top Colleges and Best Employers for New Graduates 2023.
+UA made Forbes’ lists of Best Employers for New Graduates 2024 and America's Top Colleges 2023.

 STUDENT SUCCESS

-• The inaugural class of UA’s McCollough Institute for Pre-Medical Scholars achieved 100% medical school acceptance.
-The McCollough Institute students were accepted into medical schools and programs all over the U.S. and Zurich, Switzerland..
+• UA’s McCollough Institute for Pre-Medical Scholars once again achieved 100% medical school acceptance in 2024.
+The McCollough Institute students were accepted into medical schools and programs including the Baylor School of Medicine, UAB Heersink School of Medicine and Washington University at St. Louis School of Medicine.

 • UA Miracle raised $233,200 over the past year for the Children’s Miracle Network Hospital at Children’s of Alabama.

-• The University of Alabama students raised 326,644 pounds of food, enough to provide more than 272,000 meals to West Alabamians struggling with food insecurity, during the 30th annual Beat Auburn Beat Hunger food drive.
+• University of Alabama students raised 431,120 pounds of food during the 31st annual Beat Auburn Beat Hunger food drive.

 • UA was one of 12 North American universities selected to compete in a premier national competition to design, build, test and integrate an advanced battery pack into a commercial electric vehicle.